-- 1 Insert the battery into the slot on the system. - 2 Route the battery cable through the routing clip and connect the battery cable to the connector on the system board. - i) NOTE: Route the battery cable, if the cable at the base of the battery is un routed. - Tighten the two (M2.0 x 5.0) screws to secure the battery to the system. - (4-cell) has a single screw, a larger battery (4-cell) has two screws. - 4 Install the base cover - 5 Follow the procedure in After working inside your computer.
+- 1 Insert the battery into the slot on the system. - 2 Route the battery cable through the routing clip and connect the battery cable to the connector on the system board. - NOTE: Route the battery cable, if the cable at the base of the battery is un routed. - 3 Tighten the two (M2.0 x 5.0) screws to secure the battery to the system. - ONOTE: A small battery (3-cell) has a single screw, a larger battery (4-cell) has two screws. - 4 Install the base cover - 5 Follow the procedure in After working inside your computer.